Canada Water Library

 The building celebrates its brilliant location on a new public square, next to a bus and tube station and overlooking Canada Water basin.
 The library is an indoor public space open to everyone, where you find wonderful things you weren’t necessarily looking for.
 It is a futuristic treasure box of possibilities.

-Piers Gough, Partner, CZWG Architects
+Piers Gough, Director, CZWG Architects

 The idea of a free standing object in space is quite appropriate for a library, since it is a portal to the discovery of other worlds.
 As a piece of sculpture, this project binds together a tube station, a stretch of open water and a plaza; and makes the precursor landmark of a substantial new development on London’s Canada Water.
 The inverted pyramid form contains a readily accessible café, performance space, internet points and popular books within the small footprint at ground level, whilst the main library is contained within the single, galleried, skylit double volume expanding space above.